Azure/terraform-azurerm-avm-ptn-aiml-ai-foundry/README.md

 ### <a name="input_base_name"></a> [base\_name](#input\_base\_name)

 Description: The name prefix for the AI Foundry resources.
-Will be used as base\_name if base\_name is not provided.

 Type: `string`